justinjaeger/AwardsPredictionApp/README.md

 # How to release:
 * Make sure ENV is pointing to production!!
 * AND run yarn reset-env after changing it so the env cache is clear
+* To be sure, can also just shut down local dev server so it's obvious
+## Versioning (iOS+Android)
+* This is for forcing updates:
+* Update `package.json.version`
+* Then, AFTER BUILD GOES LIVE, update `appinfo` collection in mongodb to the package.json version of the latest build
 ## IOS
 ### Update the app version in:
 * info.plist CFBundleShortVersionString
 * project.pbxproj - MARKETING_VERSION, CURRENT_PROJECT_VERSION
-* `package.json.version` (for ability to version check / force updates)
-* IF WANT TO FORCE UPDATE: Update `appinfo` collection in mongodb to be in sync with the info.plist version
 ### Open app in XCode
 * `xed ios`
 #### Sign into correct account under Signing & Capabilities